garys404/Lab-Report5/index.md

    ![Image](out2.png)

   * There is a very useful command that is `-name`.
 If there are multiple files with the same name, the find command will return a list of all matching files.
-You can also use wildcards such as `*` in the pattern to match a broader range of file names.
+We can also use wildcards such as `*` in the pattern to match a large range of file names.
 Just like the examples 1, the above command will search for all files with names that start with "History" and have a .txt extension.

   * Now, let's look at the example 2. the above command will search for all files with names that start with "What" and have a .txt extension.